Strike Back (TV series): Cast and characters

 Richard Armitage (left) plays first series lead John Porter.
-However due to other acting commitments, he could not return as a regular in Project Dawn, so Philip Winchester (centre) and Sullivan Stapleton (right) replaced Armitage as the series leads until the sixth series when new leads were introduced.
+However, owing to other acting commitments, he could not return as a regular in Project Dawn, so Philip Winchester (centre) and Sullivan Stapleton (right) replaced Armitage as the series leads until the sixth series when new leads were introduced.

 Richard Armitage plays the first series protagonist, SAS Sergeant John Porter, a character who is brought back into service by Section 20 seven years after he resigns from a botched rescue mission.
 Armitage describes the character as "sort of like Lucas North [the character he played on the BBC espionage series Spooks], only on some kind of go-faster drug."
 Following the announcement of the second series, Armitage had to drop out of the role, following his commitment to appear as Thorin Oakenshield in The Hobbit films.
 He was replaced by Sullivan Stapleton, who plays former United States Delta Force Sergeant Damian Scott, and Philip Winchester who plays British SBS Sergeant Michael Stonebridge.
 Stapleton was originally contracted to appear in two series but stayed on until series 5.

 In the first series, Andrew Lincoln plays Hugh Collinson, Porter's comrade in the 2003 mission and Section 20 boss.
 Jodhi May plays Lieutenant Layla Thompson, an "ambitious woman working in a male-dominated field that she's climbed to the top of".
 Over the course of the first series she grows to distrust Collinson.
 Shelley Conn plays Sergeant Danni Prendiville, a Section 20 officer who has an affair with Porter.
 Colin Salmon appears as civil servant James Middleton, and Orla Brady plays kidnapped Sky war correspondent Katie Dartmouth.